formlio/forml/docs/provider.rst

 Feeds
 -----

-To decouple projects from any physical data sources, ForML is using a generic :doc:`query DSL <dsl>` working with logical schemas that only at runtime get resolved to actual data provided by the platform-configured :doc:`set of feeds <feed>` implementing the :class:`forml.io.Feed` base class.
+To decouple projects from any physical data sources, ForML is using a generic :ref:`query DSL <dsl>` working with logical schemas that only at runtime get resolved to actual data provided by the platform-configured :ref:`set of feeds <feed>` implementing the :class:`forml.io.Feed` base class.

 .. autosummary::
    :template: provider.rst